 The formation of these altered cells resembles the biological phenomenon of cellular differentiation, in which two cells with identical genomes differ in their growth, physiological, and resilience functions, and such differentiation is reversible.
-Sporulation is the classic example of cellular differentiation in stressed bacteria that leads to enhanced survival conditions.
+Sporulation is the classic example of cellular differentiation in stressed bacteria, which leads to enhanced survival conditions.
 Sporulation consists of the production, as a response to stress conditions, of a "new type of cell" with an identical genome to the mother vegetative form, which is transiently preserved from being killed, thereby constituting a "bacteriostatic cell."
 How frequent is sporulation in bacteria?
-The spo genes, whose transcription is triggered by a drop in intracellular GTP govern the formation of endospores, are only found in the two major classes of Firmicutes (Bacillota): Bacilli and Clostridia, and in closely related organisms (10).
-Bacillota spores result from the asymmetric division of a cell, in which one of the daughter cells forms a different type of cell: the endospore (11).
-Similar stressinduced cellular differentiation occurs in Myxococcus, a soil bacteria producing multicellular fruiting bodies filled with environmentally resistant spores.
-The spores (myxospores) differ from Bacillota endospores in that they are formed by a morphogenesis of whole cells: cells within fruiting bodies become spores (12).
-In the sporulating Actinobacteria, filamentous bacterial cells (as in the case of Streptomyces) form chains of spores.
+The spo genes, whose transcription is triggered by a drop in intracellular GTP and govern the formation of endospores, are only found in the two major classes of Firmicutes (Bacillota): Bacilli and Clostridia, and in closely related organisms (10).
+Bacillota spores result from the asymmetric division of a cell, in which one of the daughter cells forms a different type of cell: the endospore (11), an almost completely dormant cell (nearly zero metabolism).
+Similar stress-induced cellular differentiation occurs in Myxococcus, a soil bacterium producing multicellular fruiting bodies filled with environmentally resistant spores.
+The spores (myxospores) differ from Bacillota endospores in that they are formed by the morphogenesis of whole cells; cells within fruiting bodies become spores (12), and these myxospores retain some metabolic activity.
+In the sporulating Actinobacteria, filamentous bacterial cells (as in the case of Streptomyces) form chains of spores, also keeping some metabolic activity and even with functional flagella.
 Even in Archaea, there is cellular differentiation into hyphae and spores (13).
-This consideration indicates that the formation of cellular differentiation, that is, the emergence of "different types of cells" is a widespread strategy in the microbial world to ensure the resilience of bacterial populations when confronting different types of stress, while also ensuring a reversion to more reproductive forms after the disappearance of life-threatening conditions.
+This consideration indicates that the formation of cellular differentiation, that is, the emergence of "different types of cells," is a widespread strategy in the microbial world to ensure the resilience of bacterial populations when confronting different types of stress, while also ensuring a reversion to more reproductive forms after the disappearance of life-threatening conditions.